Texas Department of Criminal Justice

 This program partners the TDCJ Rehabilitation Program with the Health Services Division, Correctional Institutions Division, the University of Texas Medical Branch, Santa Maria Hostel, Inc. and local foundations to provide child development education and training in a residential setting for up to 15 new mothers.
 The program gives eligible state jail confinees and their newborns the opportunity to form a healthy attachment in a secure setting.
 In addition, the confinee may attend GED, parenting, life skills, and drug and alcohol education classes, and work with her case manager to prepare a solid transitional plan for herself and her infant.

 Rehabilitation Tier Tracking and Placement

 The Board of Pardons and Paroles has a rehabilitation tier voting option.
-The vote designates that an offender must successfully complete a rehabilitation program and comply with all elements of the individualized treatment plan prior to release on parole.
-The Tier Tracking and Placement staff tracks offenders from the time of the Board vote to ensure they are transferred to the designated program at the appropriate time.
+The vote specifies that an offender must successfully complete a rehabilitation program and comply with all elements of the individualized treatment plan prior to release on parole.
+The Tier Tracking and Placement staff tracks offenders from the time of the board vote to ensure they are transferred to the designated program at the appropriate time.

 Volunteer Coordination Committee

 The Volunteer Coordination Committee (VCC) was established in 1994 to enhance the utilization of volunteers within the agency.
 The VCC consists of representatives from Rehabilitation Programs Division (Substance Abuse Treatment, Chaplaincy and Sex Offender Treatment), the Correctional Institutions Division, the Victim Services Division, the Parole Division, the Private Facilities Contract Monitoring and Oversight Division, and the Windham School District.
 At the close of Fiscal Year 2010, there were 21,060 approved volunteers serving TDCJ.